Sam-Max/rcmltb/README.md

 An Rclone Mirror-Leech Telegram Bot to transfer to and from many clouds.
-Based on [mirror-leech-telegram-bot](https://github.com/anasty17/mirror-leech-telegram-bot) with rclone support added, and other features and minor changes from base code.
+Based on [mirror-leech-telegram-bot](https://github.com/anasty17/mirror-leech-telegram-bot) with rclone support added, and other features and changes from base code.

 ## Features: